Power and phone:

 The current toilet block and changing shed was built in 1984.
 A landscape architect, David Tucker was employed to design the plantings around the new toilet block.

 The Motuihe wharf has been a concern for many years.
 It is exposed to the South West prevailing wind and it has to be very long because of the shallow water in Wharf Bay.
 At one time it was almost twice its current length.
 It has been patched up over the years, eg in 2016 extra piles were added for ferries to tie up to and the steps were widened.
+In August 2019 it was closed and did not reopen until March 2021.
+Pile 4 was replaced, the decking was replaced and new handrail around the seaward end.

 The wharf was rebuilt in 1979 and that is probably when it was shortened to its current length.
 The original build date is unknown but there are photos dated 1918 with both wharves (the second one being at the start of the rock wall on the beach).
 There is an aerial photo from 1962 showing just one wharf and it is at full length.